vibbits/material-liascript/slides-PSA.md

     Color the sidechain atoms of all residues in the Element color;
     Label the histidines and the glutamate;
-    If you need some help how to change the parameters for the label, please have a look at Help > Show user manual and search in Commands / Index.
+    If you need some help how to change the parameters for the label, please have a look at Help > User guide and search for the label command.

 ### More coloring